 Medigaps are health insurance policies that offer standardized benefits to work with Original Medicare (not with Medicare Advantage).
 They are sold by private insurance companies.
 If you have a Medigap, it pays part or all of certain remaining costs after Original Medicare pays first.
 Medigaps may cover outstanding deductibles, coinsurance, and copayments.
 Medigaps may also cover health care costs that Medicare does not cover at all, like care received when travelling abroad.
 Remember, Medigaps only work with Original Medicare.
 If you have a Medicare Advantage Plan, you cannot buy a Medigap.

-Depending on where you live, you have up to 10 different Medigap policies to choose from: A, B, C, D, F, G, K, L, M, and N (policies in Wisconsin, Massachusetts, and Minnesota have different names).
+Depending on where you live and when you became eligible for Medicare, you have up to 10 different Medigap policies to choose from: A, B, C, D, F, G, K, L, M, and N (policies in Wisconsin, Massachusetts, and Minnesota have different names).
 Each policy offers a different set of standardized benefits, meaning that policies with the same letter name offer the same benefits.
 However, premiums can vary from company to company.

 Before you buy a Medigap policy, be sure to do your research.
 Some steps you may wish to take include the following:

 - Make sure you are eligible to purchase a Medigap.
 Remember that you can only have a Medigap if you have Original Medicare.
 If you are enrolled in a Medicare Advantage Plan, Medigaps cannot be sold to you.
 There may be other Medigap eligibility requirements that apply to you, depending on the state in which you live.

 - Learn when you have the right to buy a Medigap without restriction.
 There are federal protections for people over 65 to buy a Medigap in certain situations.
 Some states have additional protections for individuals under 65 or during other times.